ecyrbe/zodios/website/docs/api/typescript.md

 type Users = ZodiosResponseByAlias<MyApi,'getUsers'>;
 ```
 ## `ZodiosQueryParamsByPath`

+`ZodiosQueryParamsByPath` is a type helper that extracts the query params type of a request from your api definition.

 ```ts
 import { ZodiosQueryParamsByPath, Zodios } from 'zodios' import { MyApi } from './my-api';